The Operation board game teaches kids hand-eye co-ordination

 1-6

-will teach your kids while they have fun.
-They'll be too busy laughing to realise that this game is an anatomy lesson in disguise!
-It's quite a limited concept, so is best suited for children aged 6-11yrs or so.
+The Operation boardgame will teach your kids while they have fun.
+They’ll be too busy laughing to realise that this game is an anatomy lesson in disguise!
+It’s quite a limited concept, so is best suited for children aged 6-11yrs or so.

 The game and gameplay

-card demands a specific procedure.
-An example would be, "Remove the
+Players take turns to pick up an Operation card.
+Each card demands a specific procedure.
+An example would be, “Remove the patient’s funny bone for $800.”

 The player then takes the 'hotwired' tweezers and attempts to complete the operation.
 Most are simple "remove something" jobs, but there's one or two which require more skill (connecting the ankle bone, a small rubber band which must be hooked over two pegs, is a particularly tricky challenge).